bfuchs18/R01_Marketing/docs/DataManual.md

              - **derivatives**
              - **code**

 Notice that the sub-directories within ParticipantData/ (on OneDrive) and R01_Marketing/ (on Roar Collab) are the same.
-This enables syncing survey and task data between the servers.
-The contents untouchedRaw/ and bids/ are described in Table 2.
+This enables syncing files in untouchedRaw/ and bids/ between the servers.
+The contents of these folders are summarized in Table 2 and detailed in subsections below.

 Table 2.
 Data directories and descriptions
 | Directory    | Description |